BurakKTopal/QtBankingApp/README.md

 ## Explanation of folders
 The folders containing the code are:
 <ol>
-  <li>/BankingApp: contains the files to configure the client side of the application.</il>
+  <li><a href="https://github.com/BurakKTopal/QtBankingApp/tree/master/BankingApp">/BankingApp</a>: contains the files to configure the client side of the application.</il>
-  <li>/BankingApp_server: contains the files to configure the server side of the application.</il>
+  <li><a href="https://github.com/BurakKTopal/QtBankingApp/tree/master/BankingApp_server">/BankingApp_server</a>: contains the files to configure the server side of the application.</il>
 </ol>

 The CMAKE builds of these folders are given by:
 <ol>
-  <li>/bankApp_build: the CMAKE build of the client side.</li>
+  <li><a href="https://github.com/BurakKTopal/QtBankingApp/tree/master/bankApp_build">/bankApp_build</a>: the CMAKE build of the client side.</li>
-  <li>/bankApp_server_build: the CMAKE build of the server side.</li>
+  <li><a href="https://github.com/BurakKTopal/QtBankingApp/tree/master/bankApp_server_build">/bankApp_server_build</a>: the CMAKE build of the server side.</li>
 </ol>

 Finally, the standalone applications, together with their configurations can be found in /Executables.
 This folder
 contains:
 <ol>
-  <li>/Client: The folder containing BankingApp.exe: this is the standalone executable for the client.</li>
+  <li><a href="https://github.com/BurakKTopal/QtBankingApp/tree/master/Executables/Client">/Client</a>: The folder containing <a href="https://github.com/BurakKTopal/QtBankingApp/blob/master/Executables/Client/BankingApp.exe">BankingApp.exe</a>: this is the standalone executable for the client.</li>
-  <li>/Server: The folder containing BankingApp_server.exe: this is the standalone executable for the server.</li>
+  <li><a href="https://github.com/BurakKTopal/QtBankingApp/tree/master/Executables/Server">/Server</a>: The folder containing <a href="https://github.com/BurakKTopal/QtBankingApp/blob/master/Executables/Server/BankingApp_server.exe">BankingApp_server.exe</a>: this is the standalone executable for the server.</li>
 </ol>

 ## Usage, test users
 <p>
-The use of BankingApp.exe and BankingApp_server.exe are pretty straightforward.
-The users are contained in the Sqlite3 file ClientData.db.
+The use of <a href="https://github.com/BurakKTopal/QtBankingApp/blob/master/Executables/Client/BankingApp.exe">BankingApp.exe</a> and <a href="https://github.com/BurakKTopal/QtBankingApp/blob/master/Executables/Server/BankingApp_server.exe">BankingApp_server.exe</a> are pretty straightforward.
+The users are contained in the Sqlite3 file
+<a href="https://github.com/BurakKTopal/QtBankingApp/blob/master/Executables/Server/ClientData.db">ClientData.db</a>.
 This DB is managed by the server and contains all users in the table "client".
-The transfers being made from one account to the other is being held by the "client_transfer" table.
+The transfers being made from one account
+to the other is being held by the "client_transfer" table.
 </p>